elemag1414/ML_STUDY/Dev_On_Remote/remote_ssh.md

     ```

-    Save the config above, and open command pallet again.
+    Save the config above, and open command pallet again. <br>
-    And search
+    And search <br>
-    `Remote SSH: Connect to Host…`
+    `Remote SSH: Connect to Host…` <br>
     Then, pick the server connection config that you just setup (e.g. `name_of_config_U_want_to_call`)

     This will bring you to new vscode insider window connected to the Remote Server.

     Now, you can access the remote files and folders just as like the ones in the local MBP.
-    Also, all code completion and code navigation shall work.
+    Also, all code completion and code navigation shall work. <br>
         (Remote Debugging features are said to be working.
 But I didn’t test it.)

 ##### [[Remote 서버를 통한 개발]](Dev_On_Remote.md) | [[ML_STUDY로 돌아기기]](https://github.com/elemag1414/ML_STUDY)